ysrael182/magento-notes/README.md

 apt-get -y install mysql-server mysql-client
 ```
 it's highly recommended add a password to the root user.

-if in case the installation did not ask for password and a you can not enter to mysql use:
+If in case the installation did not ask for password and a you can not enter to mysql use:
 ```
 sudo mysqld_safe --skip-grant-tables&
 sudo mysql --user=root mysql